odeb1/GMM_EM-Algorithm/README.md

-# Implementation of Mixture of Gaussian (MoG) Model using the Expectation Maximisation Algorithm
+# Implementation of Gaussian Mixture Model (GMM) using the Expectation Maximisation Algorithm